CeKulit/cekulit-ml/README.md

   - Documentation

 ### Project Advisors
-- [Advisor Name] - Nurrahman Hadi
+- Nurrahman Hadi
-- [Advisor Name] - Candra Reza Prasetya Gannes
+- Candra Reza Prasetya Gannes

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.